2026-05-06 · 9 min read

 AI API pricingClaude vs GPTGemini pricing 2026AI costsLLM API comparison

-TL;DR: In May 2026, Gemini 2.5 Flash is cheapest at $0.15/M input tokens, GPT-4o balances cost and quality at $2.50/M, and Claude 3.7 Sonnet leads on long-context tasks at $3.00/M. This breakdown gives you exact per-token rates, hidden costs, and a decision framework.
-Pick the right model and cut your AI API bill by up to 70%.
+TL;DR: In May 2026, Gemini 2.5 Flash costs $0.15/M input tokens, GPT-4o costs $2.50/M, and Claude 3.7 Sonnet costs $3.00/M. This breakdown gives exact rates, hidden cost multipliers, and a model selection framework.
+Choosing correctly saves $30,000-$200,000 annually.

 The direct answer: for most business use cases in 2026, GPT-4o gives the best cost-to-quality ratio for general tasks, Gemini 2.5 Flash wins on raw budget constraints, and Claude 3.7 Sonnet is the right choice when accuracy on long documents matters more than price.
 The difference between choosing correctly and defaulting to the most famous name can be $30,000 to $200,000 annually for a mid-size SaaS product.
 The numbers below are current as of May 5, 2026.